iamkingclutch3/UnioviCourseRemover/README.md

-# Disable Elements by Checkbox UserScript
+# Disable Uniovi Courses from Virtual Campus

-This UserScript allows you to hide and persistently save the visibility state of courses in a web page based on their checkboxes.
+This Tampermonkey/UserScript allows you to hide courses in the main Virtual Campus page.

 ## Features

 - Adds a checkbox to each course element.
-- Checkbox state persists even after page refresh.
-- Move marked courses to the bottom of the list.
 - Reset button to restore visibility for all courses.

 ## How to Use

 1. Install a UserScript manager such as Tampermonkey for your browser.
-2. Create a new script and copy-paste the code from `disable_elements_by_checkbox.user.js`.
+2. Create a new script and copy-paste the code from `uniovihider.js`.
 3. Save the script and refresh the target page.

 ## Usage